JNathan18/AI4EO_Final_Project/README.md

 **How it works**

-1. **Feature-extraction stage** — Every convolutional layer slides a tiny filter (11 × 11 pixels in our case) over the input, multiplying and summing to produce a feature map.
+1. **Feature-extraction stage:** Every convolutional layer slides a tiny filter (11 × 11 pixels in our case) over the input, multiplying and summing to produce a feature map.
 Non-linear activations (ReLU) follow, and an occasional pooling step downsamples the map, keeping only the most salient responses.
 Because the same weights are reused everywhere (weight sharing), the network is compact and learns position-invariant patterns.

-2. **Classification stage** — Once enough feature maps have been stacked, the 3-D tensor is flattened and fed to one or more fully-connected layers.
+2. **Classification stage:** Once enough feature maps have been stacked, the 3-D tensor is flattened and fed to one or more fully-connected layers.
 These dense neurons mix the extracted cues and output a probability for each class via a soft-max function.

 <div align="center">